ParentSquare/faulty/README.md

 ## Configuring the Storage Backend

+A storage backend is required to use Faulty.
+By default, it uses in-memory storage, but Redis is also available, along with a number of wrappers used to improve resiliency and fault-tolerance.

 ### Memory

+The `Faulty::Storage::Memory` backend is the default storage backend.
+You may prefer this implementation if you want to avoid the complexity and potential failure-mode of cross-network circuit storage.
+The trade-off is that circuit state is only contained within a single process and will not be saved across application restarts.
+Locks will also be cleared on restart.

-The `Faulty::Cache::Memory` backend is the default storage backend.
-The default
+The default configuration:
-configuration:

 ```ruby
 Faulty.init do |config|